AVDataStudio/patient_readmission_prediction/README.md

 - Prior inpatient visit count should be the PRIMARY flag for high risk patient identification.
 Any patient with 2+ prior inpatient visits should automatically trigger an enhanced discharge planning protocol.
 - For targeted clinical programs → focus on Diabetes (highest rate)
 - For budget and resource planning → focus on Circulatory disease as it drives the most actual readmissions
+## Feature Engineering
+- _**Comorbifity Score Insights:**_ This was calculated to understand its relation with Readmission rate.
+The score signifies the total medical condiions the atient sis daignzed with.
+Score 2 shows highest readmission rate (11.39%) while score 3 slightly drops (10.94%) — suggesting highly complex patients receive more careful discharge planning.
 # More Information
 ## Project Date
 03-11-2026